naiduarvind/the-bility-engineer/src/pages/index.md

   - type: section_content
     title: About
     section_id: about
-    content: Arvind Naidu is the Head of Engineering at [Mindvalley](https://mindvalley.com) running day to day management and operations.
+    content: Arvind Naidu was the Head of Engineering at [Mindvalley](https://mindvalley.com) running day to day management and operations.
 Arvind has a huge experience in Site Reliability Engineer (SRE) back in [Learndot@ServiceRocket](https://learndot.com) innovating
       with a team of high performing engineers.
-Arvind also provides pro-bono consultations to a few reputable firms in Silicon Valley.
+Arvind also provides consultations to a few reputable firms in Silicon Valley.
 Arvind focuses primarily on reliability, maintainability, and scalability of engineering all around by approaching, adopting and adapting good practises.